Gin-is-not-real/NEWSYNTH/README.md

 # NEWSYNTH
-in progress
+in progress;
-modular synth 2
+modular synth 2,
 based on js api audio